sjentsch/lsjDocs/Ch16/Ch16_Bayes_3.rst

 Nope!
 That is *not* what *p* < 0.05 means.
 That is *not* what 95\% confidence means to a frequentist statistician.
 The bolded section is just plain wrong.
-Orthodox methods cannot tell you that “there is a 95\% chance that a real change has occurred”, because thit is not the kind of event to which frequentist probabilities may be assigned.
+Orthodox methods cannot tell you that “there is a 95\% chance that a real change has occurred”, because this is not the kind of event to which frequentist probabilities may be assigned.
 To an ideological frequentist, this sentence should be meaningless.
 Even if you are a more pragmatic frequentist, it is still the wrong definition of